wingify/readme-central/reference/iOS - Mobile App testing(Deprecated)/ios-sdk-reference/ios-custom-dimension.md

 Pushes a custom dimension for a particular user to the VWO server.
 It is used for post-segmenting the data in the campaign reports.

 Read [here](https://help.vwo.com/hc/en-us/articles/360038019054-Creating-a-Custom-Dimension-in-VWO) on how to create custom dimension in VWO

-[block:callout]
-{
-  "type": "info",
+> 📘 Note:
+>
-  "body": "This is available from version **2.7.0** onwards.", "title": "Note:"
+> This is available from version **2.7.0** onwards.
-}
-[/block]

-[block:api-header]
-{
-  "title": "Description"
-}
-[/block]
+## Description

 The API method:

 * validates the parameters passed
 * sends a call to VWO server for associating the custom dimension for the same user that became part of the campaign.

 The API method accepts a custom dimension key - *customDimensionKey* and custom dimension value - *customDimensionValue*.